Olanipekungbolahan/Disease-Classification-with-AI/README.md

-# Disease-Classification-with-AI
-# Disease Classification Web App
+# Disease-Classification-with-AI and Web App deployment

 This Flask web application predicts disease classification based on given features using machine learning.
 It provides predictions for various diseases such as Anemia, Diabetes, Healthy, Thalassemia, and Thrombosis.